ten-protocol/go-ten/design/security/Source_of_truth.md

 Draft:

-Every N Ethereum epoch started, the enclave will generate a payload containing a newly generated nonce, the last checkpoint hash, and the current AttestationAttestation.
+Every N Ethereum epoch started, the enclave will generate a payload containing a newly generated nonce, the last checkpoint hash, and the current Attestation.
 The host is responsible for collecting signatures from the other Obscuro nodes over this payload.
-The rule is that an enclave receiving a request from another enclave will sign over it only if the latest checkpoint coincides, and the AttestationAttestation is valid.
+The rule is that an enclave receiving a request from another enclave will sign over it only if the latest checkpoint coincides, and the Attestation is valid.

 Once it collects signatures from a majority of its peers, it returns the proof to the enclave.
 Assuming the other nodes are not colluding against it, the current enclave has a good confidence level that everyone else